BDC Hamburger Icon

 Helcim card reader

-Helcim’s iPhone card reader allows you to accept swiped, chip and NFC card transactions, as well as Google Pay and Apple Pay.
-It also has a numeric pad for PIN input.
-It connects via Bluetooth and can interface with Helcim’s POS software on iPhones, iPads and laptop computers.
+Helcim’s iPhone card reader allows you to accept swiped, chip and NFC card transactions, as well as mobile wallets.
+It also features a numeric pad for PIN input.
+The reader connects via Bluetooth and can interface with Helcim’s POS software on iPhones, iPads and laptop computers.

 Helcim POS software also includes automatic tax calculations, inventory management and customer data.
-The Helcim card readers are $109 each.
-You’ll pay:
+The Helcim card readers cost $99 each.
+There are no monthly fees; on average, you’ll pay 1.83 percent plus 8 cents via the reader.

 Our review of Helcim credit card processing explains more about this all-in-one platform that provides merchants with essential tools beyond credit card processing.